 These eco-tents provide a beautiful setting for glamping (although flawed, as I will explain below).
 We loved being surrounded by the sights and sounds of the Everglades and these tents looked like ones in romantic old movies about African safaris.
 At night, I heard an owl hooting; I would have missed that if I had been in a cabin.

 When it drizzled shortly after sunrise, we sat on our covered deck, toasty and dry, sipping our coffee.

 What made glamping here so worthwhile was that it was one of the few options to extend our stay in Flamingo, which is very special place.

-There are four parks in Florida that offer glamping, and I suspect that number will grow as the companies that run the snack bars and boat-rental businesses in state parks become convinced it’s a way to increase revenue.
+There are seven parks in Florida that offer glamping, and I suspect that number will grow as the companies that run the snack bars, campgrounds and boat-rental businesses in state parks become convinced it’s a way to increase revenue.
 A state park spokesperson said glamping is not a statewide initiative but rather is a service offered through partnerships with concessionaires.

 Glamping at Lake Louisa State Park in Clermont near Orlando

 Lake Louisa State Park is close to the Orlando theme parks, but feels remote and wild.
 It’s a landscape of rolling sand hills, lush cypress swamps and miles of pine forests dotted with lakes.
 Here’s a Florida Rambler guide to Lake Louisa State Park.

 The luxury glamping tents here have queen size beds with linens, a heating and cooling unit, electricity, a coffee maker, a chandelier and other amenities.
 You can add two twin air mattresses for an additional fee.
 There’s a bathhouse with toilets and hot showers a short walk away.
 The luxury tents are $130 a night.